stephen-rowan/nft-dao-genesis/meetings/7th-april-2021-nft-dao-general-meeting.md

 > A self-sufficent system - [28.40](https://youtu.be/wnVupMQtjp4?t=1720) - **Stephen.Rowan**
 >
 > My open-source objective is to create a self-sufficient system so that the DAO does not depend on a single person as indispensable.
+But we will need to recruit more people experienced in open source project-planning.
 >